jckarter/clay/doc/language-reference.md

     define double;
     overload double(x) = x+x;

-Universal overloads are supported as a special case, in which the overloaded symbol name is itself a free pattern variable.
+Universal overloads are supported as a special case, in which the overloaded symbol name is itself a pattern variable.

     // Example
     record MyInt (value:Int);